gcc-mirror/gcc/gcc/config/alpha/sync.md

 ;; the lock is cleared by a normal load or store.
 This means we cannot ;; expand a ll/sc sequence before reload, lest a register spill is ;; inserted inside the sequence.
 It is also UNPREDICTABLE whether the ;; lock is cleared by a TAKEN branch.
-This means that we can not expand ;; a ll/sc sequence containing a branch (i.e. compare-and-swap) until after ;; the final basic-block reordering pass.
+This means that we cannot expand ;; a ll/sc sequence containing a branch (i.e. compare-and-swap) until after ;; the final basic-block reordering pass.